Specialty

 1

-Defines earned runs, the conditions under which a run is unearned, and how theoretical innings are used to determine earned/unearned status after an error.
+Defines earned runs, conditions under which a run is unearned, and the theoretical-inning method for applying errors to ERA calculations.

 2